Updated on:

 Salalah

 Salalah is the third largest city in Oman, with a population of approximately 163,000.
-While it is not nearly as populated as Muscat, it still provides a good market for determined marketers.
+While it is not nearly as populated as Muscat, it still provides a good market for determined marketers as its natural landmarks make it a hub for domestic and international tourism.

 Social Media in Oman

-As of 2021, approximately 95.2% of Omanis used the Internet – 36.5% of whom have accounts on Facebook.
+As of 2024, approximately 97.8% of Omanis use the internet, with nearly 85% of the population active on social media.
 With the increasing penetration of Internet use in Oman over the past few decades, there has been a large rise in the popularity of these social networks.
-Facebook, Twitter, and LinkedIn are the three most popular social media websites in the country – all of them ranking in the top 15 of the country’s most visited pages.
+Facebook, Instagram, and Linkedin are the three most popular social media websites in the country.
+Other high-ranking social media platforms in 2024 are Linkedin, Snapchat, X (Twitter), and Pinterest.

-However, mobile usage of social media websites suggests much more loyalty to Facebook, with Facebook creating 60.47% of social media traffic in 2021.
-Youtube also had a large following of 12.56%, followed by Pinterest and Twitter with 9.94% and 8.86% consecutively.
-This suggests that while there is an eager and growing market in Oman for social media advertising – both on desktops and mobiles – Omanis are generally loyal to Facebook and YouTube and show little interest in other social websites.
+Mobile usage reports of social media websites suggest much more loyalty to Facebook, with Facebook creating 54.4% of social media traffic in 2024.
+Instagram follows Facebook 24.5%, with Youtube coming in third at 9%.
+This suggests that while there is an eager and growing market in Oman for social media advertising – both on desktops and mobiles – Omanis are generally loyal to Facebook, Instagram, and YouTube and show little interest in other social websites.
 This trend can present a challenge to marketers who must beat out the significant competition for visibility on these very famous and targeted websites, but also presents tremendous opportunities to savvy marketers able to target and advertise to a specific audience.

 State of Mobile Marketing in Oman

-According to datareportal 2021 report, Oman has an extremely high rate of smartphone penetration.
-There is 110.7% ownership of smartphones among Internet users in Oman.
-This number is rapidly increasing, however, due to the increasing prevalence of user-friendly mobile shopping applications.
+As we mentioned above, Omanis are extremely connected to the internet through mobile devices.
+Mobile phone usage rates increase every year due to the increasing prevalence of user-friendly mobile shopping applications.
 Subscriptions to mobile data have also been steadily increasing, demonstrating a growing interest in surfing online.
 This increasing demand for user-friendly mobile forms of marketing could provide a great opportunity for those looking to market and sell in Oman.

-However, Mordor Intelligence, in a recent survey on mobile marketing in Oman, presents a grimmer picture of the potential for marketing products in the region – especially the clothing and beauty supplies for which Omanis most enjoy to search and shop.
+In a recent survey on mobile marketing in Oman, Mordor Intelligence indicated that Omani’s still have a general preference for in-person shopping over online shopping, especially for products like clothing and personal care.
 They claim that Omani culture and mindset has a preference for brick-and-mortar shops.
 Those they surveyed indicated that it was very important to them to be able to try on, feel, and see products before purchasing them.
 They also indicated that Omanis preferred a more personalized shopping experience, in contrast to the impersonality of mobile advertisements.
 Mobile marketers should take this context as a signal to focus and direct any advertising in Oman in a highly specific manner to turn more impressions into conversions.

 Online Display Advertising in Oman

-The ability to engage in online display advertising in Oman, however, is open to foreign companies hoping to establish a foothold in the country.
+Don’t let these slightly-rigid advertising regulations put you off though: foreign companies are able and encouraged to engage in online display advertising in Oman, which is an important first step for any company hoping to establish a local presence.
 Only a handful of advertising agencies operate in Muscat, but popular search engines in Oman such as Google, Yahoo, and Bing are available and cost-effective due to this low competition.

 Seasonal Promotion Times